 So, what do you do when you get in a car accident whether weather-related or not?
 First, move your vehicle to the shoulder or to a safe place on the road, and then call the police.
 After everyone's safety is taken care of, protecting the future well-being of yourself and your family should also be a priority.

 When a collision occurs while it is raining, it can be especially difficult for law enforcement to determine which party was at fault.
 For those that suffer serious injuries as a result of these collisions, this can become a huge problem.
-Car accident victims have the right to be compensated for the damages that they have sustained when a car accident is not their fault.
+Car accident victims have the right to receive maximum compensation for the damages that they have sustained when a car accident is not their fault.

-If you or your family member have been injured in a collision, speaking with a car accident attorney in your area will help you to get information you need to make informed decisions moving forward.
+If you or your family member have been injured in a collision, speaking with a car accident attorney in Orange County will help you to get the information you need to make informed decisions moving forward.
+Trying to settle your own car accident claim is never a good idea.
 Those who would like to obtain a free consultation from Timothy J. Ryan & Associates may do so by calling (800) 838-6644 or visiting our car accident page.
 Timothy J. Ryan has been assisting injury victims for more than 34 years and has helped to recover over $1 billion.